 How substance use changes the brain

-People feel pleasure when basic needs such as hunger, thirst and sex are satisfied.
-In most cases, these feelings of pleasure are caused by the release of certain chemicals in the brain, which reinforce these life-sustaining functions by incentivizing the individual to repeat the behaviors that produce those rewarding feelings (eating, drinking and procreating).
-Most addictive substances cause the brain to release high levels of these same chemicals that are associated with natural pleasure or reward.
+People feel pleasure when basic needs, such as hunger and thirst, are satisfied.
+In most cases, these feelings of pleasure are caused by the release of certain chemicals in the brain.
+These chemicals reward the individual, making them repeat the behaviors that produce those feelings (like eating and drinking).

 Are people with addiction responsible for their actions?